I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 });

 The endpoint format is https://bedrock-agentcore.{region}.amazonaws.com/runtimes/{URL-encoded ARN}/invocations.
-By specifying an IAM role in credentialProviderConfigurations, the Gateway will attach SigV4 signatures to requests.
+By specifying an IAM role in credentialProviderConfigurations, the Gateway automatically adds SigV4 signatures to requests.

-Without changing the agent code itself, adding targets like this allows you to expand what's possible.
+Without changing the agent's own code, adding targets like this makes it possible to expand what it can do.

-For the configuration using IAM authentication with MCP Server targets in Gateway, it is covered in detail in the following article, so please refer to it as needed:
+For configurations using IAM authentication with MCP Server targets in Gateway, the article below introduces it in detail, so please refer to it as needed.

 Feedback Collection

-When operating a RAG, user feedback is essential for improving answer quality.
-This implementation includes a mechanism for sending "like / needs improvement" and comments for each answer.
+When operating a RAG, user feedback is essential for improving response quality.
+This time, a mechanism is included to allow users to send "thumbs up / needs improvement" ratings and comments for each response.

 const feedbackApi = new apigateway.RestApi(ragStack, "FeedbackApi", {